dnhkng/DeepReinforcementRobot/Report.md

 - Fully connected layer - input: 64 output 32
 - Fully connected layer - input: 32 output: 4 (action size)

-It used Relu Activation.
-The Fixed-Q networkk was updated every forth episode.
+It used Relu Activations.
+The Fixed-Q network was updated every forth episode.

 For the DQN parameters, I used:
 - Maximum steps per episode: 1000